Minor Programs | Declaring a Minor | Additional Regulations | Exceptions to Minor Requirements | List of Minors

 • If the student takes courses for the minor that do not match the courses on the Consent form, either a new form must be submitted to the College adviser or written approval must be sent by the department acknowledging the deviation.

-• More than half of the courses in the minor must be completed through University of Chicago course registrations.
+• A minimum of half of the units of credit required for the minor must be completed in residence (i.e., through University of Chicago course enrollments).

 Anthropology